Outstanding Sophomore Scholarship Award Rules

-The Outstanding Sophomore Scholarship Award nomination packet should be emailed to the National Block and Bridle Vice President by June 15.
+The Outstanding Sophomore Scholarship Award nomination packet should be emailed to the National Block and Bridle Vice President and copied to the Block and Bridle awards email by June 15.
 The format of the nomination packet needs to be a multipage ‘pdf’ file, which can be attached as a SINGLE file to your email.
 The official transcript can either be emailed as a separate file or it can be mailed with a postmark of June 15 if it is not possible to send an electronic copy.
 For late entries, 3 points will be deducted for each day beyond the June 15 deadline (100-point scale), and entries will not be considered if they are two or more weeks late.

 Past Outstanding Sophomore Scholarship Award Winners

 2015 - 2016 Winners

 First Place - Mattison Dusin, Pratt Community College